smlnj/smlnj-llvm-14/README.md

 > *Proceedings of the 2016 ACM SIGPLAN Workshop on ML*,
 > by Kavon Farvardin and John Reppy, September 2016.

-which described using LLVM as a backend for the Manticore system.
+which describes using LLVM as a backend for the Manticore system.
 A longer version of this paper appeared in
 [Volume 285 of EPTCS](https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?MLOCAML2016).